Alex Ovechkin's path to #1

 No one should have, but on Sunday, he did.
 Back in 2006, in just his second year in the NHL, he explained to reporters after a potential injury that he was fine, saying “Russian machine never breaks”.

-That sums up his playing style pretty well.
+That sums up his playing style as well as anyone can.

 The other thing to note out about Ovi’s scoring is the context of the NHL.
 Gretzky’s record had been expected to last partly because of all the changes to the sport of ice hockey since he played.
 Bigger goaltenders, tougher checking and more suffocating defensive systems have yielded fewer scoring opportunities.
 But that hasn't slowed Ovi (see chart 2).

-Gretzky’s most impressive record—total points, which combines goals and assists—faces no threat whatsoever from Ovechkin.
+Gretzky’s most impressive record, for total points, which combines goals and assists, faces no threat whatsoever from Ovechkin.
 Mr. Gretzky had 2,857 career points.
 Mr. Ovechkin currently has 1,619.
 With a good chance that next season will be his last in the NHL, Ovi will probably finish his career with around 40% fewer points than Gretzky.

 Alex Ovechkin of the Washington Capitals celebrates after scoring his 895th career goal during the second period against the New York Islanders.